 With the fall semester upon us, now is a good time to update yourself with HRAF’s products and services.
-Some of our latest offerings were launched this summer.
-In case you missed anything, this post will recap our essential anthropology resources for students, faculty and researchers.
+This post will recap our essential anthropology resources for students, faculty and researchers.

 The first thing you may have noticed if you’re visiting our homepage for the first time since the previous academic year (welcome back!), is that we have made some structural changes to help you find things easier.
 One noteworthy addition is our Products page, where we have highlighted all of our top resources for easy access.